Gaya/fritsophone/README.md

 # Fritsophone

-This is the arduino code for the Fitsophone, a musical instument controlled by light resistors.
+This is the arduino code for the Fritsophone, a musical instument controlled by light resistors.

 ## Requirements

 - Teensy
 - Teensy Audio Shield
-- 7 ldr + 7 220r resistors
+- 7 ldr + 7 10k resistors
 - 1 10k potentiometer
 - a lot of wires